Support Worker Resources

 The Turas Professional Portfolio can be used to assist Support Workers to:

 There are a variety of resources on Turas Learn about getting started to create your own personal Turas Professional Portfolio.
-For details about why use it, how to register and a recent webinar from HCSW talking about the benefits of using the portfolio for their career development; visit https://learn.nes.nhs.scot/39969 Turas Professional Portfolio
+For details about why use it, how to register and a recent webinar from HCSW talking about the benefits of using the portfolio for their career development; visit the Turas Professional Portfolio page on Turas Learn.

-We have a series of webinars designed specifically for support workers in healthcare science.
+We have a series of webinars designed specifically for support workers within Healthcare Science.
 These sessions offer practical insights, expert guidance, and valuable learning opportunities to help you grow in your role and navigate your career path with confidence.

 Our newly‑formed Healthcare Science Support Worker Stakeholder Group has now held its first successful meeting, bringing together support workers and colleagues from across Healthcare Science to share experiences, highlight priorities, and begin shaping future development activity.